When your application to become an English Language Assistant has been accepted, the next step will be to prepare for your placement.

 You are responsible for your own travel costs to and from the country where you will be working.

-You must ensure that you have medical and travel insurance for the duration of your appointment, including travel to and from the UK.
+You must ensure that you have personal accident and travel insurance for the duration of your appointment, including travel to and from the UK.
+The insurance policy you purchase must cover emergency repatriation.
+Please see the 'advice on personal accident/travel insurance' document in the downloads section below for guidance.

 If you are appointed to any EU country, you should get a European Health Insurance Card (EHIC).
 This will cover you for emergency healthcare in the EU.
-The EHIC is free of charge – be wary of non-official websites that try to charge you for applying.
+The EHIC is free of charge.

 If you have to find your own accommodation, ask your school if they can help or if someone can let you stay with them temporarily.
 Staff and student notice boards, local newspapers and tourist offices are potential sources of accommodation.